A Guide to All the Sol de Janeiro Fragrances

 Available as: body cream, “debloating body cream“, fragrance mist, “shower cream-gel“, deodorant, and leave-in conditioner, among others, plus the set above.

 Sad to say: I do not like this one.
 I have found the online discourse around what it smells like — beyond the stated notes of black amber plum, crème de cassis and warm vanilla woods — extremely fascinating.
 For example, one commenter believes it may smell like dolls.
-For me, once you get past the vanilla (which I find overly sweet here), I only smell tobacco — like the scent of a wet cigarette (yum? ugh?).
-Like the interior of a tobacco barn, at the height of summer.
+For me, once you get past the vanilla (which I find overly sweet here), I only smell tobacco — and bubblegum?
+There’s something sweet about it, but it’s very sharp.
+Unfortunately, I did not get any compliments on this day.

 Its official body cream name is the Bom Dia Bright Cream, but I did not observe any brightening effects.
 If you’re into it, here’s the perfume mist, seen above.